The Ballad of Lucy Jordan

 "The Ballad of Lucy Jordan" is a song by American poet and songwriter Shel Silverstein.
 It was originally recorded and released as a single, on the CBS label, in 1974 by Dr. Hook & the Medicine Show, with the name spelled "Jordon".
-The song also appears on their 1975 compilation album The Ballad Of Lucy Jordon.
+The song also appears on their 1975 compilation album The Ballad of Lucy Jordon.
 The song describes the disillusionment and mental deterioration of a suburban housewife, who climbs to a rooftop "when the laughter grew too loud".

+Dr. Hook's version was released as a single in the US, Canada, the UK and the Netherlands.
+In the Netherlands, "The Ballad of Lucy Jordan" spent 2 weeks at No. 29 on the Dutch Single Tip during November 1974.
+Throughout February 1975 for three weeks in the UK, the single appeared in the unnumbered breakers list.